Welcome to Year 1

 Spellings go home on Friday and are practiced every day of the following week.

-PE; IS on Thursday, children come dressed in their PE clothes.
+PE Is on Monday & Thursday, children come dressed in their PE clothes.

-You can catch up with the work your children are doing by checking DOJO.
+You can catch up with the work your children have been doing by checking DOJO.

 We give children Dojo points for all the positive things they do at school.
 You can also contact the teacher on here, if you have any questions.